briankabiro/briankabiro.github.io/_posts/2020-04-17-layers-vs-tiers.md

 Let’s take the example of a modern application today that has an API, a React frontend and a database.
 These 3 layers will probably be split and run separately on 3 physical servers.
 Therefore, this is a 3-tier architecture.

 There you have it: layers are logical; tiers are physical.
-Hopefully, this question doesn’t bite you like it bit me and if it does, the interviewer comes through.
+Hopefully, this question doesn’t bite you like it bit me and if it does, the interviewer steps in and comes through.